Bannsaenger/ioBroker.pjlink/README.md

 The possible inputs can be found in the database after the adapter has been started under
 > pjlink.\<instance\>.deviceInfo.availableInputs

+You can edit the input object in the instance configuration.
+There you can edit the names of the inputs and let the database object validate your inputs.

 ### Power Switch
 With the state (set to **true**)